JustinSoflin/IT-Support-Recon-Simulation/README.md

 **Objective** <br>
 - Identify any network activity indicating an attempt to move staged data off the host
+- Network events or process activity indicating outbound transfers or upload attempts, even if they fail.
 - Succeeded or not, attempt is still proof of intent, and it reveals egress paths or block points

 Queries: